JasonLaux/DC-Boxjelly/INSTALL.md

 * Windows10
 * Python >= 3.6.
 The download link: [https://www.python.org/downloads/](https://www.python.org/downloads/)
+    * To develop the program using Pipenv, the version needs to be exactly `3.6`.
 * Excel: Our product uses Excel to generate intermediate template files.
 * PDF viewers such as Adobe Acrobat Reader DC are required to open the final report
 * pip: pip is the package installer for Python.